Tobias W. Frazier: Post-war Observations

 "Code Talker" is a phrase coined during or after World War II.
 It did not exist during World War I, and Tobias Frazier was never known to refer to himself as one.
 In later years he described his wartime activities to family members as "talking on the radio", or field telephone.

 Frazier was proud of the Choctaw language, his native tongue.
 He spoke it at home as a first language and was proud of its role in breaking the Germans' Hindenberg Line during the war.

 Nonetheless, the Choctaw language did not have a future, he noted with sadness.
-The language will be "dead" in the not-too-distant future, after which it will exist only in books, he told a newspaper reporter in 1966.
+"The language will be "dead" in the not-too-distant future, after which it will exist only in books", he told a newspaper reporter in 1966.

 "My niece, for instance, who attends Rattan school, will have no need for the old tribal language," he told the reporter with surprising prescience.
 "Why should she learn it?"

 Frazier, who died in 1975, is buried in the cemetery at Rattan, Oklahoma.
 Bill Frazier Road in Rattan is named for Frazier's son, who also served in the U.S. military.

-The Frazier Legacy
+Legacy

 The unique contributions made by the Frazier family continues through the present generation.
 Tobias Frazier's granddaughter, Beth Frazier Lawless, a school teacher in Rattan, Oklahoma, initiated a student research project in 1999 with international ramifications.

 Ms. Lawless's students investigated the crashes during World War II of Royal Air Force pilots in the Kiamichi Mountains, erecting the AT6 Monument in their honor.
 Over 1,000 attended the dedication ceremony, many from Great Britain.
 The ceremony was covered live by the BBC, American television networks, and newspapers.
 It was attended by military officials of the United Kingdom and New Zealand, both of whom came from their countries' embassies in Washington, D.C., and by Britain's vice consul to the United States.